 Pip Berry Garland

-Step 1 – Get rid of the bright orange color of the pumpkins by brushing them with the dark wax and then wiping the excess wax off until your desired color is achieved.
-After waxing and wiping them down, allow them to dry overnight so that the wax won’t rub off when they are handled.
+Step 1 – Get rid of the bright orange color of the pumpkins by brushing them with the dark wax and then wiping the excess wax off until your desired pumpkin color is achieved.
+After waxing and wiping them down, allow them to dry overnight (very important) so that the wax won’t rub off when they are handled.
 The pumpkin on the left hasn’t had any wax applied to it yet.
 The pumpkin on the right has been waxed and wiped down to the final look that I was after.